userfrosting/learn/pages/13.client-side-code/04.components/03.collections/docs.md

 You'll notice that the table skeleton contains an empty `tbody` element.
 By default, when a new row is added (by the client or programmatically), `ufCollection` will insert the new row inside this `tbody`.

 The markup for the rows themselves is dynamically generated using a [Handlebars template](/client-side-code/client-side-templating).
-The row template can be embedded inside your page's Twig template using the `{% verbatim %}` tag.
+The row template can be embedded inside your page's Twig template using the Twig `verbatim` tag.
 It might look something like:

 ```
 {% verbatim %}